slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Appear weak when you are strong and strong when you are weak."
 -- Sun Tzu*

 If we play by the rules too strictly, we are crushed by those around us who are not so foolish.
-Fair players on shady markets usually don't do well on the short term.
+Fair players on shady markets usually don’t do well on the short term.

 By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.
 However deceiving is not lying.
 Lying is like a nuclear bomb, the effects will be there for a long time.
 Disappointment destroys trust.